Tips to Prevent Prescription Drug Abuse at Home

 According to the National Survey on Drug Use and Health, more than 6 million Americans abuse prescription drugs, and much of the abuse begins at home.
 In fact, more than 70% of those who illegally use prescription pain relievers obtained them through friends or family, including surreptitiously raiding the home medicine cabinet.

-The most commonly abused prescription drugs are opioids (narcotic pain medications).
+The most commonly abused prescription drugs are opioids.
+The Centers for Disease Control and Prevention estimates that about half of all overdose deaths include opioids.
 When used along with other prescription medications such as benzodiazepines and muscle relaxers, they deliver a cocaine-like high.
 Our data show that abuse accounts for 84% of patient-related prescription-drug fraud.

 - Keep drugs out of reach.
 Be sure to store your medications in a locked area out of children’s reach.
 Ask your pharmacist if they can provide medication bottles with child-resistant caps.

 - Keep track of your treatments: Keep a list of the medications in your home, especially those prone to abuse.
 Periodically count the medications remaining in the container, and make sure that it’s the correct amount according to the prescribed dosage.

 - Dispose properly: If specific disposal instructions are provided on the label, follow them.
 Otherwise, remove the medication from its original container or vial, mix them with an undesirable substance such as used coffee grounds, kitty litter or saw dust, and place them in a sealable bag that can be disposed in the trash.
 Also, you can take advantage of the DEA Drug Take-Back Day April 29.

 - Don't make it easy: Don’t store narcotics or potentially addictive drugs in a medicine cabinet.
 If that is the only option, add a lock to the cabinet and hide the key.